ShreveportArcade/TinderBox/README.md

 # TinderBox API
-This is the API for the TinderBox arcade system.
+This is Shreveport Arcade's fork of the API for the TinderBox arcade system by our good friends over at [Flint & Tinder Studios](http://www.flintandtinderstudios.com/).
 For information and discussion on the TinderBox, please visit https://www.progfrog.co/projects/34/log (coming soon - instructions for uploading your game and getting your Game ID).
 This API is designed around Unity, but if your game can run on Linux you should be able to integrate it manually also (see below for details).

 ![controls](http://i.imgur.com/zgx0GoY.png)